IBM/telco-network-cloud-drivers/content/user-guides/cicd/introduction.md

 The CI/CD Hub provides a set of tools that manage VNF and Network Services artifacts across the following NFV orchestration systems:

-- **LM NFVO**: Packages of assembly descriptors and behaviour tests for network service versions are packaged and deployed to TNCO instances .
+- **TNCO NFVO**: Packages of assembly descriptors and behaviour tests for network service versions are packaged and deployed to TNCO instances .
-- **LM Generic VNFM**: Software Images, resource descriptors, lifecycle scripts and behaviour tests that wrap a VNF or PNF are packaged and deployed to TNCO and its resource managers.
+- **TNCO Generic VNFM**: Software Images, resource descriptors, lifecycle scripts and behaviour tests that wrap a VNF or PNF are packaged and deployed to TNCO and its resource managers.
 - **3rd Party VNFMs**: External VNF artifacts are packaged and deployed to 3rd party VNFMs.
 - **Virtual Infrastructure Managers**: VNF component software image versions are deployed to VIMs.